JasperArneberg/ECE382_Lab3/README.md

 	jz		btn_right
 	jmp 	btn_press					  ; check for button presses again
 ```
 The problem with this code was that the numbers that were bit tested were still in decimal format, even though they were intended to be in binary.
-Once that was understood as the values were changed to decimal, it worked as expected:
+Once that was understood and the values were changed to decimal, it worked as expected:
 ```
 btn_press:
 	bit.b	#32, 		&P2IN			; bit 5 of P2IN set?
 	jz		btn_up
 	bit.b	#16, 		&P2IN			; bit 4 of P2IN set?
 	jz		btn_down
 	bit.b 	#8, 		&P2IN			; bit 2 of P2In set?
 	jz		btn_sel
 	bit.b	#4, 		&P2IN			; bit 2 of P2IN set?
 	jz		btn_left
 	bit.b	#2, 	  	&P2IN			; bit 1 of P2IN set?
 	jz		btn_right
 	jmp 	btn_press				; check for button presses again
 ```

 ##Documentation